Llcryptchain/hemi-stats-extractor/README.md

 1. Run the script:
 node extractHemiStats.js

-2. Enter the pubkey when prompted
+2. Enter the Bitcoin Address when prompted

 3. Statistics will be displayed in this format: